Catena-Media/pluribus/README.md

 Cluster manager for NodeJS.
 Pluribus allows you to run multiple workers, handles automatic respawns, graceful restarts and graceful shutdowns.

+Pluribus accepts an option flag instructing it to watch for file changes in the directories you specify, during development.

-Workers run with reduce privileges by default, and the number of workers is configurable (but defaults to the number of CPU cores).
+Workers run with reduced privileges by default, and the number of workers is configurable (but defaults to the number of CPU cores).

 Installation
 ============